haynesmatt/Explore/README.md

     *  Post includes image, caption, like button, and directions button
     *  Includes upload button to direct user to Upload Screen
     *  Includes settings button to direct user to Settings Screen
+* Specific Post Screen
+    * Allows user to like and find location of image
+    * Can scroll down to view similar posts of the same category
 * Upload Screen
     * Allows user to upload image of spot
     * User will link specific location on the given map
-* Settings Screen
-    * Given user the option to filter Home Feed posts by category
 * Services Screen
     * Select a service category to look for on campus
     * printing, food, parking, libraries, dorms